datanav/docs/guide-create-first-synchronization.rst

         :badge:`Estimated time: 5 min,badge-light`

+        Coming soon

+        ..
             This tutorial will show you how to collect data from your source system(s).

             .. link-button:: tutorial-getting-started-collect
                 :type: ref
                 :text: Start this tutorial
                 :classes: tutorial-start

     .. dropdown:: **2.
 Enrich data**
         :open:

         :badge:`Estimated time: 5 min,badge-light`

+        Coming soon

+        ..
             This tutorial will show you how to enrich data you collected from your source system(s).

             .. link-button:: tutorial-getting-started-enrich
                 :type: ref
                 :text: Start this tutorial
                 :classes: tutorial-start

     .. dropdown:: **Connect data**
         :open:

         :badge:`Estimated time: 5 min,badge-light`

+        Coming soon

+        ..
             This tutorial will show you how to connect the data your enriched.

             .. link-button:: tutorial-getting-started-connect
                 :type: ref
                 :text: Start this tutorial
                 :classes: tutorial-start

     .. dropdown:: **Transform data**
         :open:

         :badge:`Estimated time: 5 min,badge-light`

+        Coming soon

+        ..
             This tutorial will show you how to transform the data and make it ready for sharing with your target system.

             .. link-button:: tutorial-getting-started-transform
                 :type: ref
                 :text: Start this tutorial
                 :classes: tutorial-start

     .. dropdown:: **Share data**